hashicorp/design-system/website/docs/content/voice-and-tone/index.md

 ---
 title: Voice and Tone
-caption: How HashiCorp communicates with its users.
+caption: How HashiCorp communicates with our users.
 description: How HashiCorp communicates with its users.
 previewImage: assets/illustrations/content/tone-and-voice.jpg
 ---